Isleworth: 20th century

 The first half of the 20th century for Isleworth generally was characterised by a very substantial amount of artisan and white-collar residential development throughout the town, at the expense of numerous market gardens.
 The former western area was ceded to the town and parish of Hounslow, which was invested as a civil parish in 1927.
 This period also included the building of several new factories and offices, mostly towards the north-east, up to the town's eastern boundary with New Brentford.
 This rapid spread of building transformed the nature of Isleworth's layout in the space of just fifty years, from an agrarian pattern to an urban one.

 Isleworth's former Thames frontage of approximately one mile, excluding that of the Syon estate, which is shared with Brentford, was reduced to 0.5 mi in 1994 when a borough boundary realignment was ordered by the UK's Local Government Minister to add land to the district of St Margarets, Twickenham.

 Geography

-Elevations range from 27 m in the north west to 4.9 m by the Thames at the opposite extreme OD.
-The boundaries are longstanding, subject to 20th western and southern circonscriptions: Isleworth is east of the town of Hounslow which has more retail and offices, in the borough of that name; west of the River Thames; north of its tributary and the northern confluence of the Crane (before 1998 its southern channel); and south of the crest by the M4 motorway separating the Brent and Crane catchments.
+Elevations range from 27 m in the northwest to 4.9 m by the Thames at the opposite extreme OD.
+The boundaries are longstanding, subject to twentieth-century western and southern circonscriptions: Isleworth is east of the town of Hounslow which has more retail and offices, in the borough of that name; west of the River Thames; north of its tributary and the northern confluence of the Crane (before 1998 its southern channel); and south of the crest by the M4 motorway separating the Brent and Crane catchments.
 Half of the River Crane flows into the Thames south of the Ait, and its distributary the Duke of Northumberland's River flows toward its midpoint from the west.

+Politics

+Isleworth is part of the Brentford and Isleworth constituency for elections to the House of Commons of the United Kingdom.

+Isleworth is part of the Isleworth ward for elections to Hounslow London Borough Council.